andrea-cas/sql-chicago-analysis/README.md

 # Chicago Data Analysis Project

-This project involves exploring various datasets related to Chicago, including census data, public school data, and crime data.
-The analysis is performed using SQLite and includes several SQL queries to extract valuable insights from the data.
+This project focuses on exploring and analyzing diverse datasets related to Chicago, encompassing census data, public school data, and crime data.
+The primary objective is to practice and enhance SQL querying skills to extract specific information and derive meaningful insights from the data.

 ## Dataset Information